 March 22, 2012

-According to a Network Advisory Message issued today (NAM 0001555), northbound K-band services will no longer be
+According to a Network Advisory Message issued today (NAM 0001555), northbound K-band services will no longer be available on

 March 5, 2012

 Effective January 23 2012, TDRS F6 is no longer available for use by the Space Network.
-SPTR will continue to utilize
+SPTR will continue to utilize TDRS F5

-TDRS F5 as a primary resource and TDRS F3 as a backup resource to clear science data backlogs.
+as a primary resource and TDRS F3 as a backup resource to clear science data backlogs.

 October 1, 2009